-- Grade 11 students can complete a Work Placement course that will be full-time for 5-10 weeks.
-(MWEX 12ACOP).
-Students who complete MWEX 12ACOP may earn additional credits through additional placements via MIDS-1ACOP Independent Directed Studies 11A CO-OP. - Grade 12 students will complete a Work Placements that will also be 5-10 weeks full-time.
-(MWEX 12BCOP) Students who complete MWEX 12BCOP may be elible to receive additional credits via MIDS-2ACOP - Students will receive 4 credits at the completion of each 5-10 week career placement.
-(90-120 hrs.) - Students in the CO-OP program will be assigned a study connected to their WEX course to allow placement in an all-day position
+- Grade 11 students will complete two different Work Placements courses that will be full-time for 5-10 weeks.
+(MWEX 12A) & (MIDS 11A) - Grade 12 students will complete two different Work Placements that will also be 5-10 weeks fulltime.
+(MWEX 12B) & (MIDS 12B) - Students will receive 4 credits at the completion of each 5-10 week career placement.
+(90-120 hrs.)

 The Career Work Experience courses are primarily designed to take place outside of the school setting.
 At least 90 hours of course time must consist of actual work placements.
 The work experience does not need to occur at just one site, but may take place at multiple sites.

 Some of the learning outcomes for Work Experience 12A and 12B will also help students create evidence for their Capstone Graduation Portfolio.
 All students participating in a Work experience course must have an in-school orientation to prepare them for the workplace.